|

 21.2

 It’s when an educated noble disciple has seen the noble ones, and is skilled and trained in the teaching of the noble ones.
-They’ve seen noble persons, and are skilled and trained in the teaching of the noble persons.
+They’ve seen good persons, and are skilled and trained in the teaching of the good persons.

 Idhāvuso, sutavā ariyasāvako ariyānaṁ dassāvī ariyadhammassa kovido ariyadhamme suvinīto sappurisānaṁ dassāvī sappurisadhammassa kovido sappurisadhamme suvinīto